 Join Mona Awad for a book reading and signing of her debut novel 13 Ways of Looking At A Fat Girl.
 Her novel is the winner of the Amazon.ca best first novel award, is shortlisted for the Scotiabank Giller Prize, long-listed for the Stephen Leacock Award for Humour, and long-listed for the 2018 International IMPAC Dublin Literary Award.

-Mona Awad was born in Montreal in 2009.
+Mona Awad was born in Montreal.
 She is currently pursuing a PhD in Creative Writing and English Literature at the University of Denver.
 She holds an MFA in fiction from Brown University.
 Her work has appeared in McSweeney’s, The Walrus, Time Magazine, and Electric Literature.

 Mona Awad is a writer, has worked as a freelance journalist, as a food columnist, and as a bookseller in independent bookstores.
 She is currently writing BUNNY, which will be released in 2019.